cosmos/cosmos-sdk/docs/core/upgrade.md

 - Version v0.43 and later can perform upgrades in place to significantly decrease the upgrade time for chains with a larger state.
 Use the [Migration Upgrade Guide](../building-modules/upgrade.md) guide to set up your application modules to take advantage of in-place upgrades.

-This document outlines the second method described above.
+This document provides steps to use the In-Place Store Migrations upgrade method.

 ## Tracking Module Versions